dtinth/babel-plugin-__coverage__/README.md

     //                               <----------> S2
     ```

-Most likely, this means your coverage percentage will do down compared to when you were using Istanbul or Isparta.
+Most likely, this means your coverage percentage will go down, compared to when you were using Istanbul or Isparta.
 Here’s an example from the [bemusic/bemuse](https://github.com/bemusic/bemuse) project:

 ![Imgur](http://i.imgur.com/PX0s8Hy.png)